ccallawa/alyvix_doc/test_case_building.rst

 .. topic:: Alyvix Editor

-   Alyvix Editor helps you created scripted connections between individual test case objects, allowing you to create more complicated interactions.
+   Alyvix Editor helps you create scripted connections between individual test case objects, allowing you to create more complicated interactions compared to using Designer alone.

-If desired you can use Editor alone for creating and running test cases, since it includes both Designer and Selector.

 The following sections of the Alyvix Guide present further information about Alyvix Editor: